OpenMPCC/documentation/Tutorials/Sorting.md

 ## Experimental results

 To demonstrate the trade-offs between these algorithms, let's try a little demo.
-After implementing the algorithms in MP-SPDZ, we will compile and run two soring programs with inputs of 128 elements:
+After implementing the algorithms in MP-SPDZ, we will compile and run two sorting programs with inputs of 128 elements:

 ```python
 n = 128  # must be a power of 2 to keep odd-merge-sort simple